edaidii/is477-fall2023-final-project/README.md

     Create a Snakefile and a dag.py to determine whether the workflows are being followed as referenced by the image - graph.png - in the above section.

+    Run Snakemake --cores 1 reproduce.py to see if there will be a repduction.txt

     2c.
 Install dependencies in the virtual environment through pip install -r requirements.txt

     2d.
 Reference environment.log to check if there are any dependencies that you may have missed in case your code does not work.